Artificial reefs

 DPIRD completes a range of scientific programs to gather data about recreational fishing.
 These programs help us assess fish stocks, research key species, and understand recreational fishing activity around WA.

-Recreational fishing surveys, including boat ramp surveys and logbook surveys, provide data about who is fishing where and what they are catching.
-Recreational fishers can also contribute to the sustainable management of WA’s aquatic resources by participating in the department’s fisheries citizen science projects, including FishCatchWATM and send us your skeletons.
+Recreational fishing surveys, including boat ramp surveys and logbook surveys, provide data about what fishers are catching and in which bioregions.
+Recreational fishers can also contribute to the sustainable management of WA’s aquatic resources by participating in the department’s citizen science projects, including FishCatchWATM and Send Us Your Skeletons.
 The department’s science programs wouldn’t be possible without the ongoing support and involvement of thousands of recreational fishers every year.

 Science programs

-Improving the management of recreational fishing in WA is an ongoing process.
+The management of recreational fishing in WA is an always evolving process.
 DPIRD continuously revises fisheries management to adapt to pressures on fish stocks.
-These pressures may be human-caused or from environmental changes such as climate change.
+These pressures may be from changes in human behaviour or environmental variations.

 DPIRD’s adaptive management ensures key fisheries are well-managed and supported so we have fish for the future.
-These can include bag limit changes, area and seasonal closures, gear restrictions and other fishing rule changes.
+These can include bag limit changes, area and seasonal closures and gear restrictions.

-Management changes are based on science and developed in consultation with the recreational fishing sector.
+The need for management change is based on science and developed in consultation with the recreational, commercial and charter fishing sectors.

-DPIRD’s compliance and education officers support recreational fishing by educating recreational fishers and the community about sustainable fishing, enforcing recreational fishing rules and protecting fish stocks habitats.
+DPIRD’s compliance and education officers support recreational fishing by educating recreational fishers and the community about sustainable fishing and enforcing recreational fishing rules.
 A combination of highly visible patrols and education programs with covert surveillance techniques are used to maximise compliance effectiveness.

 Fishers and the wider community can help support fishing sustainability by reporting any suspicious fishing activity through FishWatch.

 The Minister for Fisheries reinvests 25% of recreational fishing licence fees from the Recreational Fishing Account to the Recreational Fishing Initiatives Fund (RFIF).
-The RFIF was established by the state government, and provides opportunities for individuals, research institutions, clubs, organisations or community groups to complete projects and research that directly benefit recreational fishing.
+The RFIF was established by the state government, and provides opportunities for individuals, research institutions, clubs, organisations or community groups to apply for funding to complete projects and research that directly benefit recreational fishing.

 Since 2010, more than $25 million has been allocated to the RFIF and supported over 120 projects, including small community based recreational fishing projects, fish stocking, artificial reefs, habitat restoration, research programs, safety initiatives and supporting recreational fishing opportunities for people with disabilities.